 Reciprocal Sqrt (

 Dual Port RAM

 Simple Dual Port RAM

-If you enable distributed pipelining for a subsystem that contains these blocks, HDL Coder generates a message during code generation.
-To fix this message, place these blocks inside one or more subsystems within the original subsystem, and disable hierarchical distributed pipelining.
+If you enable distributed pipelining for a subsystem that contains these blocks, HDL Coder generates a warning message during code generation in the HDL Code Generation Check Report.
+This message identifies blocks that act as barriers for distributed pipelining in the subsystem.
 HDL Coder distributes pipeline registers around nested subsystems.